godatadriven/godatadriven-blog/content/kendalltau.md

 ## Intro

 The [Kendall Tau](https://en.wikipedia.org/wiki/Kendall_rank_correlation_coefficient) is a metric that can be used to compare the order of two ranks.
-It compares every _pair_ of items between the ranks
+It takes two ranks _that contain the same elements_ and calculates the correlation between them.
+A correlation of $+1$ means the ranks are equal, while a correlation of $-1$ means the ranks are exactly eachother's reverse.
+If two ranks are independent or randomly shuffled the correlation will be zero on average.

 ## Definition